aliamrod/Introduction-to-Computational-Psychiatry/README.md

+*Bayesian Brain*
+The "Bayesian Brain" Model aims to understand and explicate the complex processes underlying perception, decision-making and learning, three fundamental areas of cognition.
+The Bayesian Brain Theory, a computational approach derived from the principles of Predictive Processing (PP), offers a mechanistic and mathematical formulation of these cognitive processes.
+This theory assumes that the brain encodes beliefs (probabilistic states) to generate predictions about sensory input, then uses prediction errors to update its beliefs.

 Literature Review (100)
 [1] "Advances in computational understanding of mental illness".

 [2 "Evaluating the Bayesian causal inference model of intentional binding through computational modeling".

 [3] "Bayesian encoding and decoding as distinct perspectives on neural coding".

 [4] "Late Bayesian inference in mental transformations".

 [5] "Computational Neuropsychology and Bayesian Inference".

 [6] "A Bayesian framework that integrates multi-omics data and gene networks predicts risk genes from schizophrenia GWAS data".

 [7] "Visualizing the blind brain: brain imaging of visual field defects from early recovery to rehabilitation techniques".

-[8] "The NMDA Receptor and Schizophrenia: From Pathophysiology to Treatment". - [9] "Blindness, Psychosis, and the Visual Construction of the World".
+[8] "The NMDA Receptor and Schizophrenia: From Pathophysiology to Treatment". -

+[9] "Blindness, Psychosis, and the Visual Construction of the World".

 [10] "A coupled hidden Markov model for disease interactions".

 [11]